U.S. Stocks Start Week With Gains

 Republicans are set to release Monday their proposal for the next coronavirus relief bill, which will kick off a round of negotiations with Democrats as millions of Americans are on the verge of losing expanded unemployment benefits.
 Lawmakers now have little time before the $600 weekly supplement to jobless benefits ends.

-Meanwhile, the latest economic data showed orders for big-ticket items jumped by 7.3% in June from a month earlier, the second consecutive monthly gain.
+Meanwhile, the latest economic data showed orders for durable goods jumped by 7.3% in June from a month earlier, the second consecutive monthly gain.
 Economists polled by The Wall Street Journal expected a 5.4% rise.

 Investors' concerns about the global outlook have been exacerbated by the rise in new coronavirus cases across the U.S. and other parts of the world.
 The number of infections climbed over the weekend to surpass 16 million globally, and American officials urged residents to comply with orders meant to slow the virus's spread.